Aryeh Stern: Ashkenazi Chief Rabbi of Jerusalem

 Stern was elected Ashkenazi Chief Rabbi of Jerusalem on 22 October 2014.
 The position had been vacant for eleven years, following the death of the former Chief Rabbi of Jerusalem, Yitzhak Kolitzm, in 2003.

-Stern was elected by a majority vote of 27 of the 48 representatives from the city's synagogues, city councils, and voters appointed by then-Minister of Religious Services Naftali Bennett.
+He was elected by a majority vote of 27 of the 48 representatives from the city's synagogues, city councils, and voters appointed by then-Minister of Religious Services Naftali Bennett.
 He had been elected the candidate of the Religious Zionism sector in 2009.
 He faced motions in the Supreme Court to disqualify him from running due to an expired rabbinical certificate, and an attempt to postpone the elections until after his seventieth birthday when he would become ineligible to submit his candidacy.

 Stern's election was backed by Bennett, leader of the Bayit Yehudi party, and by Jerusalem mayor, Nir Barkat.
 Alongside Stern, Rabbi Shlomo Amar was elected as the Sephardic Chief Rabbi of the city.
 Among the supporters of Rabbi Stern were rabbis Haim Drukman and Aharon Lichtenstein, two prominent leaders of the modern-orthodox in Israel, the Rebbe of Erlau, a member of the Moetzet Gedolei HaTorah, and Eliyahu Bakshi-Doron, former Sephardic Chief Rabbi of Israel.
 The rabbis of Tzohar also supported Stern.

 Upon his election, Stern said, "It is in my intention to serve as the rabbi of all Jerusalemites: secular, modern-orthodox and charedi alike.
 The Jerusalem rabbinate is a great merit, but it also comprises a hefty responsibility.
 I will make sure that the religious services will become accessible and friendly and will serve as an outstanding model for all of the other rabbinates in Israel".

 On 28 December 2014, Stern was appointed by President Reuven Rivlin as a member of the Chief Rabbinate Council of Israel.